- Open today, 10 am to 5 pm.

 People with full-time responsibilities (school/job) are highly discouraged from applying as they are unable to take full advantage of the program and its benefits.
 Assistants often seek part-time employment.
 Assistants’ part-time jobs are taken into consideration when scheduling.

-Each Studio Assistant is assigned weekly Studio responsibilities supporting CMGS programming and studio-related projects approximating 20 hours a week.
+Each Studio Assistant is assigned weekly studio responsibilities approximating 20 hours a week:

 Additional involvement throughout the semester could include:

-- Weekly 3-hour mentored professional development workshops (detailed curriculum outlined below)
+- Weekly three-hour mentored professional development workshops (detailed curriculum outlined below)

-- 2 hours a week of personal hot shop time (additional time available)
+- Four hours a week of personal hot shop time and partner assist for up to four hours

-- Weekly 3-hour technical skill sessions that address topics driven by Assistant interests, including stained glass, neon, flameworking, powder printing, enamels, sculpting, and blowing
+- Weekly three-hour technical skill sessions that address topics such as pate de verre, stained glass, neon, flameworking, powder printing, blowing, welding, wood fabrication, and more as determined by a poll of the assistant group

 Assistants are provided:

-- Commission-free participation in the Studio’s semiannual sale
+- Commission-free participation in the Studio’s semiannual sales

-- The opportunity to work with world-recognized masters in our Visiting Artist Series, guest instructor classes, and innovative glass performances
+- The opportunity to work with world-recognized masters in our Visiting Artist Series and Guest Artist Series, Guest Instructor Classes, and innovative Glass After Dark performance.
+This is one of the most unique aspects of the program.

 Weekly professional development workshops include: